DOI-ONRR/blog-nrrd/src/pages/contacts/index.md

 3. User clicks on a listing to expose drop-down menu containing more information about that individual contact
 4. The user has the option to email or call that contact immediately via hyperlink

-I combined the user journeys to create a single user flow of the possibilities the user could take when using the contact directory.
+I combined the two user journeys into a single user flow of the possibilities the user could take when using the contact directory.

 ![Image of the user flow chart from seeking to accessing contacts.  ](./contacts.user.flow.png)

-### Information architecture

 Below are the categories I decided on based on the user journeys.

-I/A Bulleted List for filters
+These categories would become selectable filters for users.

 * General
    * Contact Name
    * Company Assignment